The FIF Rules: A Plain English Guide to Taxing Overseas Investments in NZ

 Several further details matter in practice:

-As we touched on earlier: the $50,000 threshold has not changed since 2000.
-Twenty-five years of asset price growth means far more ordinary investors are now caught by rules originally designed to apply mainly to wealthier individuals and households.
-There have been rumours of an increase to the threshold, but no change had been legislated at the time of writing.
-For the avoidance of doubt, the $50,000 threshold is based on the cost basis in NZD.
-This means currency fluctuations on the day of purchase matter.
+For the avoidance of doubt, the threshold is based on the cost basis in NZD.
+Currency fluctuations on the day of purchase matter.
 If someone bought US shares when the NZD was strong, their cost basis is lower than if they bought the same amount when the NZD was weak.

 Tax regulations change frequently and the taxation of international investments can be horribly complex.
 Here at Become Wealth we're not accountants or tax advisers.
 Proceed carefully before taking any tax-based actions (or not taking them!) and be sure to seek professional tax advice first.